aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 This example shows how to use the Visitor pattern to add new operations to the Aspose.Words object model.
 In this case, we create a simple document converter into a text format.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Document/Visitor.ToText.doc)

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-ExtractContentUsingDocumentVisitor-ExtractContentUsingDocumentVisitor.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentUsingDocumentVisitor-ExtractContentUsingDocumentVisitor.cpp" >}}

 ## How to Extract Text Only